vacer25/Nios_II-VGA-Out/README.md

 ## Todo:
 1. ~~Figure out double buffering~~
 	- Done
+1. Make the score numbers the same size on different display sizes
 1. Make the ball speed constant on all display sizes
 1. Interface with the SNES controller